GuaBaiChi/Interview-Cheatsheet/README.md

 ## 7) Describe collaboration tools used by Software Engineers and what they are used for

-I’ve used github, discord, teams, vsc, docker, asana, linux
+I’ve used Github, Discord, Teams, VSC, Docker, Asana, Linux

-- github
+- Github

-is an Internet hosting service for software development and version control using Git.
+Github is an Internet hosting service for software development and version control using Git.
 It provides the distributed version control of Git plus access control, bug tracking, software feature requests, task management, continuous integration, and wikis for every project

 It’s useful for programmers because in addition to the capabilities listed above it allows for collaboration and editing of repositories and projects.